seanpm2001/Overworld/Overworld/!OldVersions/1/1-100/README.txt

   }{
   "idea": "This overworld file will contain links to other overworlds.
 It is essentially an overworld of overworlds" }{
-  "timestamp": "V3: 2025, Thursday, July 17th at 11:45 am PST"
+  "timestamp": "V4: 2025, Friday, July 18th at 03:05 pm PST"
   }{
-  "line count (including blank lines and compiler line)": 60 }{
+  "line count (including blank lines and compiler line)": 63 }{
 }"End of file overview"{}
 {